 SA: In my class at my new school, everybody was just so excited to do this class!
 Everybody had so much fun with coding.
 Boys and girls had tons of fun.
 I think it shouldn’t make a difference whether it’s a boy or a girl coding.

-SSA: At the girls' school in CA, there was a robotics club offered for the last two years, and both times it was offered at the same time as the girls' volleyball practices.
-The first year, there was a small cluster of girls (that joined the robotics club) who were not old enough to participate in athletics yet.
+SSA: At the girls’ school in CA, there was a robotics club offered for the last two years, and both times it was offered at the same time as the girls’ volleyball practices.
+In the first year, there was a small cluster of girls (that joined the robotics club) who were not old enough to participate in athletics yet.
 In the second year?
 No girls at all.

 EC: How would you explain what a computer program is to someone who had never heard of things like code or programming?

-SA: You use certain blocks of information, and put them together to make something you want happen.
+SA: You use certain blocks of information, and put them together to make something you want to happen.
 You may mess up, but you can test it and then redo the code you made.

 EC: Stephanie, you and your husband Phillip are tech-savvy parents of two girls, what is your advice to help parents encourage girls to explore code and programming?

-SSA: It is almost unfair of me, rather than the aforementioned tech-savvy husband, answer this question.
+SSA: It is almost unfair of me, rather than the aforementioned tech-savvy husband, to answer this question.
 In the interest of timely brevity, I will say that it is clear to the both of us that the world is changing in such a way that being able to program gives anyone power: the power to better organize and understand information, the power to save time by automating tasks, the power to command a good job, the power to influence how people spend their time and see the world.
 It really is not overstating things to say that, in many ways, being able to program gives people the power to shape the future.
-As the mother of two girls, and as a woman myself, I believe passionately that this power should be shared equally between men and women, especially to ensure that we have multiple viewpoints and methods of solving problems and value sets "sitting at the table" when we are tackling problems, both big and small.
+As the mother of two girls, and as a woman myself, I believe passionately that this power should be shared equally between men and women, especially to ensure that we have multiple viewpoints and methods of solving problems and value sets “sitting at the table” when we are tackling problems, both big and small.

 *Sydney and her family recently took a cross-country road trip as they made the move from California to D.C.
-A stop in Roswell, NM revealed more sagebrush than extra terrestrial activity.
+A stop in Roswell, NM revealed more sagebrush than extraterrestrial activity.